Skip to main content

 Identifier: L332

-Scope and Contents The collection includes Joshua Giddings' letters to his daughter, wife, and other members of his family, written from Washington, D. C. (1840-1858) and Montreal, Canada (1862-1864), journals and diaries of Lura Maria Giddings (1858-1870), Lura's biography of her father, the memoirs of Joshua Giddings, and family photographs.
+Scope and Contents The collection includes Joshua Giddings' letters to his daughter, wife, and other members of his family, written from Washington, D. C. (1840-1858) and Montreal, Canada (1862-1864), the memoirs of Joshua Giddings, family photographs, and journals and diaries from Lura Maria Giddings (1858-1870) and a biography she wrote about her father.

 Dates: 1799-1870